Welcome to Liberal Arts through the AGES

 Art historians increasingly account for the context in which works of art were created and the manner in which such accomplishments mirror their time periods.
 While we often think our view of the world is one that has always been common, the works of art in this web gallery and their related essays help us realize that our contemporary worldview has actually evolved over time.
-Reading words, some dating back to oral traditions, written by great thinkers of the past, enables us to better discern our present.
+Learning about the past enables us to better discern our present.
 It is also an integral step toward becoming fully educated in the liberal arts

 .
 By studying artwork from a given epoch, we can learn more about that time.
 Furthermore, as we trace the development

-, to this collegial collaboration.
-The art collection ranges historically from ancient through contemporary periods, representing diverse cultures across six continents.
-This thereby establishes an important and evolving visual education resource.
+.
+It ranges historically from ancient through contemporary periods, representing cultures across six continents, establishing a relevant visual education resource.
 Faculty and students from academic programs across the curriculum, as well as administrators including the President

-, are published here alongside undergraduates and alumni from the classes of 1987-2018.
-All have benefited from the opportunity to study original works of art in person and through past AGES publications.
+, are published alongside students and alumni from the classes of 1987-2018.
+All have benefited from the opportunity to study original works of art in person.
 And the benefit increases, as their writing further informs as others utilize this resource for their own research.
 This dynamic creates an ongoing dialogue with the work of art and with others who interpret it.

 In order to navigate this web gallery and its related essays and bibliography

-through four Liberal Arts through the AGES books
+Liberal Arts through the AGES © 2014 Catherine Carter Goebel